conduktor/conduktor-docs/docs/platform/navigation/console/kafka-connect/index.md

 Configure **RBAC** to restrict your users to View, Browse, or perform any operation only to certain topics.
 Check the [Settings](https://docs.conduktor.io/platform/admin/rbac/) for more info.
 :::
-Multiple search capabilities can be combined to help you find to the Connector you want faster.
+Multiple search capabilities can be combined to help you find the Connector you want faster.

 **Filtering** is possible on: